-6. Vehicle Registration Plates
+7. Vehicle Registration Plates

-The registration plates of a certified vintage vehicle shall exhibit green characters on white reflective material in such a way that the green characters will at all times appear on a white background.
-The fee for the replacement of vintage vehicle plates shall be of €17.50 per plate.
-If the vehicle's category is, for any reason, changed to non-vintage, normal plate fees shall apply.
+The registration plates of a certified vintage vehicle shall exhibit silver characters on black material in such a way that the silver characters will at all times appear on a black background.
+The fee of the replacement of vintage vehicle plates shall be of \leq 35.00 per plate.
+If the vehicle's category is, for any reason, changed to non-vintage, normal plates fee shall apply.

-7. Important Notes
+8. Important Notes